 These Examples of Thunk

-'The Little Book of Thunks' is just 96 pages long, but contained within it are 260 examples of questions any one of which has the potential to inspire discussion among any children who are prepared to allow their imaginations to break free from the restrictive confines of the right answer / wrong answer paradigm of conventional teaching and testing.
+'The Little Book of Thunks' is just 96 pages long, but contained within it are 260 examples of questions, any one of which has the potential to inspire discussion among children who are prepared to allow their imaginations to break free from the restrictive confines of the right answer / wrong answer paradigm of conventional teaching and testing.
 A select few of those questions are included on this page.

 Mr Gilbert is at pains in his book to point out that teachers should not volunteer answers to these questions, but rather they should allow their pupils to think logically, laterally, metaphysically, or any other which way they can to conjure up their own answers.
-However, I am no teacher and I'm not in charge of a group of children, so I've felt at liberty to explore these examples below, and consider them from all the angles I can, whilst hopefully resisting the temptation to supply a definitive answer - something 'The Little Book of Thunks' certainly wouldn't approve of.
+However, I am no teacher and I'm not in charge of a group of children, so I've felt at liberty to explore these examples below, and consider them from all the angles I can, whilst hopefully resisting the temptation to supply any definitive answers - something 'The Little Book of Thunks' certainly wouldn't approve of.

 I've tried to adhere to Mr Gilbert's way of thinking, expanding the questions into new areas, following where they lead me without too much preconception or prejudice.
 In so doing, I hope to demonstrate just how fruitful these kind of questions can be when introduced into a group discussion; how they can encourage analysis of words and concepts, debates on rights and wrongs, and interpretation of events and scenarios.
 I hope you enjoy them!

 I'd Love to Hear Your Comments.
 Thanks, Alun